soapy-py/speaker-identification/README.md

 ## 2. SpeechBrain (speechbrain_speaker_recognition.py) ##
 What it does:
 •  Same concept as Pyannote but uses SpeechBrain's pre-trained models
-•  Also extracts speaker embeddings from a pre-trained model
+•  Also extracts speaker embeddings from a pre-trained model (latency is not longer than a minute)
 •  Trains logistic regression on the embeddings
 •  No deep model retraining - just feature extraction + simple classification